 Lake County Public Works (LCPW) is proactive in maintaining its infrastructure.
 One method to ensure continued service and eliminate environmental impacts is rehabilitating sanitary sewer pipes.
 LCPW is responsible for nearly 470 miles of sewer pipe.
 Sanitary sewer pipe rehabilitation projects are often done in sections and can take several weeks to complete.

 Sewer lining is a process used for repairing and replacing cracked, leaking and damaged sewer lines.
 A flexible tube is inserted inside the existing pipe, inflated, and cured – resulting in a “pipe within a pipe” as it hardens within the existing pipe.
 This results in a minimum 50-year lifespan to recapitalize existing, aging pipes.

-Residents in these areas will observe increased truck traffic, periodic lane closures, and equipment noise.
+During a lining project, residents in these areas will observe increased truck traffic, periodic lane closures, and equipment noise.
 Residents will be asked to limit water usage at times.
 Any disturbed areas or damaged pavement will be repaired in a timely manner.
 There are no planned impacts to utility service.